Koszul duality for operadic categories: Markl operads and virtual isomorphisms

 \begin{lemma} Virtual morphisms in the operadic category $\ttO$ form a groupoid $\VR$. \end{lemma}

+\begin{proof} The lemma will follow from the following facts: each object of $\ttO$ possesses a~virtual endomorphism; virtual endomorphisms can be composed; a virtual morphism $S \virt{} T$ exists if and only if there exist a virtual morphism $T \virt{} S$.
+Since there is at most one virtual morphism between two given objects of $\ttO$ by~\cite[Lemma~2.15]{part1}, all properties of a groupoid follow automatically.

-\begin{proof} The virtual identity morphism for $T\in \ttO$ is $T \virt U T$ associated to the unique morphism $T \Fib T\to U$ to the chosen trivial object $U$ in the connected component of $T$.
+The virtual endomorphism of $T\in \ttO$ is $T \virt U T$, associated to the unique morphism $T\to U$ to the chosen local terminal object $U$ in the connected component of $T$.
 The composition of virtual morphisms is defined as follows.